 "Slowing down allows me to immerse myself in what I am doing, to notice every tiny detail in the fabric and to enjoy each and every stitch.
 It's taught me that although I love the end product, it is the process that I enjoy most of all."
 Emma Jones

 You can see how this fits into the general ethos of mindfulness, can't you?
 Just like mindful eating, mindful sewing requires a slowing down, a savouring, an immersion in the moment.

-After each event, Green Heart Collective will release a limited number of kits for sale for those who are unable to attend the event but are keen to join the slow stitching revolution.
+We have released a limited number of kits for sale for those who may have been unable to attend the event but are keen to join the slow stitching revolution.